Introduction

 Training should address:

-• Recognition of visual red flags
+- Recognition of visual red flags

-• Correct use of UV and IR equipment
+- Correct use of UV and IR equipment

-• Interpretation of digital inspection results
+- Interpretation of electronic inspection results

 Guidance on this process is provided in training in document authentication: where to start.